top of page

 Prague in the 22nd Century by Alan Marshall

-Prague in the 22nd Century by the Ecotopia 2121 team
+Prague in the 22nd Century

 They are lured there by the self-described desire of Prague's 22nd Century mayor for Prague 2121 to be a center for 'world art'.
 Where Paris, London, and New York might attract artists with ambition or entrepreneurial talent, Prague 2121 attracts artists with spirit, with a sense of humor, and with an intellect.
+It also helps that Prague 2121 has adopted 'the basic universal salary' and is also developing a 'basic universal political power' to spread civic decision-making more fairly and more sustainably as well.

 Prague in the 22nd Century by Alan Marshall

-Prague in the 22nd Century by the Ecotopia 2121 team
+Prague in the 22nd Century

 When the Bohemians of Prague 2121 do manage to sell a piece of work, the funds are used to pay their back-rent, and anything left-over is spent with their friends over the course of a single night.
 Since they reject consumerism and volunteer to live simply, they do not use up superfluous resources nor produce much waste.
 As the Bohemian lifestyle becomes fashionable, more of Prague’s citizens see how life can be more satisfying with fewer material possessions.